MPC88/MC_SVPlanetScavenging/README.md

 Activate probe drone bays to send drones to a scanned planet.
 Each drone that makes it back counts as a debris field of level equal to the sector level.
 If a drone dies due to failed risk roll, you lose the parts and get nothing (launching a probe drone costs 5 parts).

 There's a flat 1 hour cooldown on scavenging a planet.
+A planet is considered scavenged if any drone succeeeds and begins the return trip to your ship.
+This means if they are all destroyed due to high risk, you can try again.
+It also means if 1 out of 10 launched drones succeeds or you leave the sector before the drones return to your ship and drop loot, you will need to wait for the cooldown period.

+Note that quality and risk levels will reset for every scan (i.e. you wont find a golden world to farm every hour).

 Probe drones cannot be recalled, but will return to your ship as long as you stay in sector.
 Pressing the activate key while drones are deployed will provide a status report in the bottom-right of the screen.
 The same message area is used to highlight any lost drones or special finds.

 The probe drone bays provide scavenging loot bonuses.